Decision Atlas

 Three ways people walk in.

 Nobody wakes up wanting a taxonomy.
 They arrive annoyed, pressured, and already half-sold on the wrong fix.
-The page has to catch that moment, name it, and route it without becoming a pitch.
+The page has to catch that moment, name it, and point to the next useful check without becoming a pitch.

 Founder or operator